Hochopepper/SwordToShield/Dev/Development.md

 points is possible but may cause corruptions.
 Sorcerous Techniques allow sorcerer to augment spells with mana points.
 Mana points regained after a long rest.

-### Complete Character Creation Document: Body Types
-Create a body type creation guide with a choice of body size, bodily features, and bodily ASI.
-10+ bodily features each for Biological, Supernatural, and Abiotic.

-### Complete Character Creation Document: Backgrounds
-Create an array of 10+ character backgrounds with each having roleplay implications and granting features.

 ### Complete Character Creation Document: Feats
 Create 10+ feats each for every category (40+ total).
 Categories include